-Since the start of the pandemic (March 2020), Medicaid cases have increased by 600,000 due to economic factors and the federal prohibition on closing Medicaid cases while the federal public health emergency declaration, and it's associated 6.2% enhanced FMAP, are in effect.
-The additional 600,000 cases cost approximately \$150 million GF/GP each quarter.
+Since the start of the pandemic (March 2020), Medicaid cases have increased by 775,000 due to economic factors and the federal prohibition on closing Medicaid cases while the federal public health emergency declaration, and it's associated 6.2% enhanced FMAP, are in effect.
+The additional 775,000 cases cost approximately \$150 million GF/GP each quarter, which will gradually reduce beginning April 1, 2023.